3. The Basics of JavaScript

 for (let i = 0; i < t.length; i++) {

-// only displays strings
+// displays only channels

 if (typeof (t[i]) === "string") {